luigiselmi/it.datiaperti.osgi.scr.xml.dictionary.service/README.md

 This service component uses Apache Service Component Runtime to configure the wiring between it and other components (clients).
 The wiring between a service component and a client component is implemeted following the Dependency Injection pattern (constructor injection).
-The service name and properties is declared in a XML descriptor file whose location must be set in the pom file as Service-Component element value.
+The service name, interface and properties are declared in a XML descriptor file whose location must be set in the pom file as Service-Component element value.